Test Case For Logout Test Case Template

 - Is the sign off button or link readable?

 - Does the power outage retain the session if not signed off?

-- Does the sign off functionality require face recognition or fingerprint (in case of desktop app)?
+- Does the sign off functionality require face recognition or fingerprint (in case of the desktop app)?

-- Does the sign off page redirects to the page where it allows login?
+- Does the sign off page redirect to the page where it allows login?

 - Does the sign off page allow redirection to the home page?

 - Is sign off page going to remove the window or tab automatically?
 (If it’s bank account sign off link)

 - Does the sign off button or link work on all devices?

 - Is the sign off button or link broke after clicked?

 These are some of the test cases you can use for testing the sign-off or the logout functionality of the web-app.
 If it’s a desktop app then the working would be slightly different and the test cases will be different too.